 The price of the good life

 If a 10% withdrawal rate sounds reasonable to you, I hope you're ready to go back to work.
-It could happen in 15 years if the market doesn't perform up to snuff.
-That means at the age of 70, you could be looking for work again in a market where your skills have one-tenth of the value they used to.
+If the market doesn't perform up to snuff, you could deplete your savings in a mere 15 years.
+At the age of 70, you could be looking for work again in a market where your skills have one-tenth the value they used to.
 That's not the retirement you hoped for when you said goodbye to the rat race, but it's the retirement you'll get if you fail to prepare and follow a sound financial plan.

-A great retirement starts with a solid financial plan on day one of your working life.
+A great retirement starts with a solid financial plan in place from the first day of your working life.
 That said, it's never too late to start planning.
 Putting together a complete financial plan that determines intelligent asset allocation, manages taxes and fees, calculates responsible withdrawal rates, and accounts for rising costs of living will still put you ahead of the majority of Americans.

-Even master investor Peter Lynch wasn't fully ready for the future in 1995.
-He wrote at the time that a 7% annual withdrawal rate would be prudent for an all-stock portfolio, but he retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.
+Even master investor Peter Lynch wasn't fully ready for the future in 1995, when he wrote that a 7% annual withdrawal rate would be prudent for an all-stock portfolio.
+He later retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.

 Prepare your portfolio

 Before you hit the beach, make sure your portfolio has some cover.
-Pare those stakes in volatile winners such as wireless infrastructure operation SBA Communications
+Pare down those stakes in volatile winners such as Isis Pharmaceuticals

-Now consider taking that newly freed capital and reallocating a portion of it to blue-chip dividend payers such as Unilever
+Now, consider reallocating a portion of that newly freed capital to blue-chip dividend-payers such as Altria

 Now for the all-important withdrawal rate.
 You'll want to draw down your IRAs, 401(k)s, pensions, and other retirement accounts in a way that funds your retirement lifestyle and preserves your net worth.
 Financial planner William Bengen first showed -- and history has confirmed -- that a 4% annual withdrawal rate is a great place to start.
 But you'll also want to know which accounts to draw down first, ways to avoid big tax hits, and how to keep pace with the government's minimum distribution requirements.
 After all, those devilish details are what retirement planning is all about.